piko-framework/user/README.md

 # Installation

-It's recommended that you use Composer to install Piko Router.
+It's recommended that you use Composer to install Piko User.

 ```bash
 composer require piko/user